Economic Damages and Lost Profits Expert Witness Services

 What an expert witness typically delivers

-Depending on the case posture and deadlines, typical deliverables include a damages model with workpapers, an expert report or affidavit, deposition preparation support, rebuttal analysis of the opposing expert’s model, demonstratives (tables/graphics) suitable for mediation or trial, and testimony that is consistent with the underlying records.
+Depending on the matter posture and deadlines, typical deliverables include a damages model with workpapers, a written report or affidavit, presentation support, rebuttal analysis, demonstratives suitable for mediation or trial, and testimony that is consistent with the underlying records.

-Opposing experts often stress-test baseline assumptions, recast margins, introduce alternative benchmarks, and challenge causation.
-Building a model with traceable inputs, clear definitions, and sensitivity ranges reduces the risk that the analysis will be characterized as speculative or result-driven.
+Opposing experts, parties, counsel, and decision-makers often test baseline assumptions, recast margins, introduce alternative benchmarks, and challenge causation.
+Building a model with traceable inputs, clear definitions, and sensitivity ranges reduces the risk that the analysis will be characterized as speculative or result-driven by opposing parties, experts, mediators, arbitrators, courts, or other decision-makers.

 Economic harm is easier to understand when the model aligns with the case timeline and liability narrative.
 A clean chronology of key events (dates, operational changes, mitigation actions) helps ensure the damages period is defensible and the assumptions are not disconnected from the facts.